 Little Lake wants every young audience member to experience the magic of live theater.
-This season will feature two special Sensory-friendly performances, as listed below.
-In addition, visit our website (www.littlelake.org) to download pre-visit materials (storylines, what to expect at the theater, activity suggestions, etc) for all of our Looking Glass Theatre and Fall Family Matinee shows.
+This season will feature three special Sensory-friendly performances, as listed below.
+In addition, download pre-visit materials (storylines, what to expect at the theater, activity suggestions, etc) for all of our Looking Glass Theatre shows.

 Questions?
-Contact Sara Barbisch, Children’s Theatre Manager (firstname.lastname@example.org).

-We hope to address your questions about our Sensory-Friendly programming on this page, but you can always direct specific questions to Sara at email@example.com.
-You may also contact Sara if you think your young audience member would benefit from a tour of the space before the day you see the show.
+We hope to address your questions about our Sensory-Friendly programming on this page, but you can always direct specific questions to Sara Barbisch, our Sensory-Friendly consultant at firstname.lastname@example.org.

 -Reduction of loud or jarring sounds.
 If there is a potentially jarring sound in the production, you will be given a warning and we will practice before the show begins.